Saturday, 5 July 2014

 The sun came out and we basked in it instead of retreating to the shade in our usual way.

-While we sat there, the life of the village went on around us – a van arrived and delivered a hot meal to a doorway (what we would call Meals on Wheels), a woman peered at us inquisitively from an open window across the square, a corpulent old fellow got into his Aixam (tiny unregistered car), squeezing his paunch behind the steering wheel, and puttered off.
+While we sat there, the life of the village went on around us – a van arrived and delivered a hot meal to a doorway (what we would call Meals on Wheels), a woman peered at us inquisitively from an open window across the square, a corpulent old fellow got into his Aixam (tiny unregistered car), squashing his paunch against the steering wheel, and puttered off.

 We wondered why all the Aixams that we have seen have been driven by enormously fat people.

-The coffee and food had given us new strength and we set off along the river to the next village, St-Brice-sur-Vienne.
+The coffee and food gave us miraculous new strength and we set off along the river to the next village, St-Brice-sur-Vienne.
 The road was busier on this side, although still quiet enough.

-According to our accommodation guide from Nexon, there was a camping ground at St-Brice, but it turned out to be a sort of holiday camp with cottages booked in advance, so we ignored it.
+According to our accommodation guide from Nexon, there was a camping ground at St-Brice, but it turned out to be a sort of holiday camp with cottages booked in advance, so we passed it by.